o7q/cubeLauncher/README.md

 # cubeLauncher
-A simple and lightweight modpack loader for Minecraft.
+A simple and lightweight installation manager for Minecraft.

+Made from code from an old project.